 I go through a lot of nooch, so I keep my container right on the kitchen counter, because I’ll use it up long before it could expire.
 You can see how I store my nutritional yeast IRL in this post about storing food — scroll down to the Seasonings section.

-Check the packaging to confirm the presence of B vitamins, as some brands, such as Sari, intentionally sell unfortified nutritional yeast for raw food vegans.
+Check the packaging to confirm the presence of B vitamins, as some brands intentionally sell unfortified nutritional yeast for raw food vegans.

 Is nutritional yeast the same as baker’s yeast or brewer’s yeast

 These three yeasts are often derived from the same strain, Saccharomyces cerevisiae, but they have key differences.